 If you want both expansions, you can pick up the Machi Koro: Expansions set.
 It contains both the Harbor expansion and the Millionaire’s Row expansion.
 It also brings many new resources, allowing you to play with a maximum of five people instead of four.

 This is a great and cost-effective way to spice up your Machi Koro games and create near-infinite replayability.

 The Harbor expansion adds 10 new establishments and 2 new landmarks.
 All are set in – naturally – a harbor theme.
 From building boats to running a sushi restaurant, the Harbor Expansion adds a much-needed sea breeze to the game.

 The Harbor expansion also allows you to play with a fifth player.
 This can shake up the game on its own.
-Having a new competitor means you have to change your strategy to account for it.
+Having a new competitor means you need to change your strategy to account for it.